 That’s a pretty good deal.

+English Ivy (Hedera helix), with its cascading vines and charming leaves, is an iconic plant that’s as beneficial as it is beautiful.
 The smallest plant on the list serves as a great desk ornament.
 It might not look like it can do a lot of work but it does a great job of removing benzene from the air.

 This plant also acts as a great humidifier.

 The Barberton Daisy (Gerbera jamesonii) brings a dash of color, from yellow to red, to your indoor space with its vibrant and large blooming flowers.
 However, its appeal is not just skin-deep.
 This bright and cheery plant is also an effective weapon against indoor air pollution.

 The Barberton Daisy is celebrated for its ability to filter out toxins such as benzene, formaldehyde, and trichloroethylene.
 These are common toxins found in a variety of household materials and products, from synthetic fibers and rubber to certain types of inks and adhesives.

 Caring for gerbera daisies requires a bit more attention compared to some other houseplants.
 They prefer plenty of bright, indirect light and require regular watering to keep their soil consistently moist.
 In return for this care, they will reward you with their beautiful blooms and cleaner air.

 Most of us know Aloe Vera as the go-to plant for sunburns and skin irritations.
 But did you know it also purifies your air?
 A worthy addition to your home’s botanical collection.